searke/TemplateTesting/README.md

 		StringQ["This is a string"],
 		"ID" ->"SimpleTest"]
 ```
-The "ID" is optional but should always be used.
-A assertions ID will become part of the ID of any test based on it.
+The "ID" is optional, but should always be used any.
+An assertion's ID will become part of the TestID of any test based on it.

-A testingAssertion does not evaluate by itself.
-It is just useful template for programmatically creating tests to run.
-To actually test a testingAssertion, it has to ran by "testTestingAssertion".
+To run a testingAssertion call "testTestingAssertion".
 "testTestingAssertion" first takes a string which is the base of the
 TestID and then takes the testing assertion, turning it into a
 VerificationTest.